pranjaldaga/deepSpeech2/README.md

 # TensorFlow implementation of DeepSpeech2
 End-to-end speech recognition using TensorFlow

-This repository contains TensorFlow code for an end-to-end speech recognition engine by implementing Baidu's DeepSpeech2 model on IA architectures.
-This work was based on the code developed by Ford[https://github.com/fordDeepDSP/deepSpeech] and many changes have been conducted to fin our solution.
+This repository contains TensorFlow code for speech recognition engine based on Baidu's DeepSpeech2 model [http://proceedings.mlr.press/v48/amodei16.pdf].
+This work is forked from the code developed by Ford[https://github.com/fordDeepDSP/deepSpeech] and Yao-Matrix (yaoweifeng0301@126.com) [https://github.com/yao-matrix/deepSpeech2].

 This software is released under a BSD license.
 The license to this software does not apply to TensorFlow, which is available under the Apache 2.0 license, or the third party pre-requisites listed below, which are available under their own respective licenses.